Hello and welcome to Rawhide Leather - home of the Quick Draw Mag Sheath!

 Above photo is of a brown T2 Mag Quick Draw Sheath

 (This is the medium brown tannery pre-dyed color I am now using for all brown orders)

 Here are just a few reasons why my work

 1) To start with, I use only the finest U.S. full grain veg-tan leather (this type of leather won't stain your blade) from the top U.S. tannery and I have it custom finished to my specifications.
 I also use the very best no rust hardware I can find.

-2) All of my stitching is recessed into the leather surface which is not a common practice.
+2) All of my stitching is recessed down into the leather surface which is not a common practice.
 I also do this on both sides of the sheath which is extremely difficult to do well and is a very uncommon practice (I've never even seen this done before on knife sheaths).
 This allows the stitches to lie below the surface which virtually eliminates thread abrasion.
 Thread abrasion is the most common cause of eventual sheath failure on an otherwise properly built sheath.
 I also double stitch my sheaths for added protection and durability which also is not a common practice.

 4) I spend a lot of time finishing my edges - probably too much as I'm somewhat of a perfectionist.
 My edges are beveled, dyed, hand burnished (slicked) & hand waxed.
 I don't take the easy path and just use a quick & easy colored edge coating (think paint) that some sheath makers use.

 5) My sheaths are wet-formed using a 20 ton hydraulic press which makes for a more rigid sheath than just hand forming (please keep in mind that this compresses the leather so the leather will appear a bit thinner afterwards).
 This compressed leather makes the sheath much safer and it will hold its shape much longer.